haruiz/Computer-Pointer-Controller/README.md

 ### Perf Counts (CPU time)

 In this chart, we can notice that during the inference, the task that takes more CPU time is performing the convolutions.
-Additionally, we can also observe that the face detector seems to the more complex based on the number of layers.
+Additionally, we can also observe that the face detector seems to be the more complex based on the number of layers.

 <img src="assets/perf_count.png" alt="Inference time">